 Often pieces need to be tried in several places before they are correctly placed.
 This builds up patience and resilience in your child.

-8. Improved Memory
+8. Improves Memory

 The first time a child does a jigsaw, it usually takes a bit of time.
 After several goes, it gets quicker as the child starts remembering where each piece should go.